Shruthi213/Microsoft-Fabric-Earthquake-Data-Engineering_project/README.md

 # Microsoft-Fabric-Earthquake-Data-Engineering_project
-This is Microsoft Fabric Data Engineering project.
-Analyzing Earthquake data.
+This is Microsoft Fabric End-to-End Data Engineering project and Creating PowerBi Dashboards. .